The Dudley and Geoffrey Cox Charitable Trust

 In each of the Categories above, the Trust has longstanding relationships with certain charities whom the trustees regard as ‘Core Charities’.
 The Trust will have already expressly notified your charity if it is a Core Charity.
 If you have not already received such a notification, your charity is a Non-core Charity.

 The trustees will consider Core Charities for a grant every year, even if they have not lodged an application.
 It does not mean they are guaranteed to receive a grant.

 Periodically the trustees review the list of Core Charities.
 A charity might be removed from the list if, for example, the trustees felt that the scale of its income meant that the Trust’s donation would be a drop in the ocean, or if they felt the charity was likely to raise the funds whether or not the Trust donated.
 Removal from the list does not imply criticism of the charity.

 In a typical year, about half of the Trust’s grants are given to Core Charities.
 The rest are given to Non-Core charities – ie, unsolicited applications from other charities.

 Core Charities will be considered for a grant annually, even if they do not lodge an application.
 However, there is no guarantee that all of them will be awarded a grant, so they may decide to lodge an application anyway in order to explain to the Trustees why a grant is particularly needed.

 Medical Core Charities should apply during February – August.
 Decisions are notified on 15 November.

-Youth Core Charities and Welfare Core Charities should apply during the window 1st August – March 10th, but this year the deadline has been extended to March 31st.
-Applications will then be shortlisted, and decided by Trustees during April.
-Decisions are notified on 30 April, but this year the notification date will be 4th May.
+Youth Core Charities and Welfare Core Charities should normally apply during the window 1st August – March 10th, but this year the deadline has been extended to March 31st.
+Applications will then be shortlisted, and decided by Trustees.
+Decisions are normally notified on 30 April, but this year the notification date will be 4th May.